-On the HTTP layer, Elasticsearch presents a server certificate and private key to clients, and clients validate the certificate chain against a trusted CA certificate.
-Certificate validation depends on subjectAltName entries matching the hostnames used for access, so the certificate must cover every DNS name used by clients.
+On the HTTP layer, Elasticsearch presents a server certificate and private key to API clients, and clients validate that certificate chain against a trusted CA. The certificate's subjectAltName entries must cover every DNS name or IP address that clients use, or hostname verification will reject the connection even when the CA is trusted.

 $ sudo install -d -o root -g elasticsearch -m 750 /etc/elasticsearch/certs

-- Install the CA certificate used to validate the server certificate chain.
+- Install the CA certificate that signs the HTTP server certificate.

 $ sudo install -o root -g elasticsearch -m 644 /tmp/http-ca.crt /etc/elasticsearch/certs/http-ca.crt

-- Install the server certificate presented on the HTTPS endpoint.
+- Install the server certificate that Elasticsearch should present on port 9200.

 $ sudo install -o root -g elasticsearch -m 644 /tmp/http.crt /etc/elasticsearch/certs/http.crt

-- Install the server private key with restricted permissions.
+- Install the matching private key with restricted permissions.

 $ sudo install -o root -g elasticsearch -m 640 /tmp/http.key /etc/elasticsearch/certs/http.key

-Overly permissive private-key access can expose cluster credentials, while overly restrictive permissions can prevent Elasticsearch from starting.
+Overly broad private-key access weakens cluster security, while unreadable keys prevent Elasticsearch from starting.

-- Confirm the elasticsearch service account can read the private key.
+- Confirm the elasticsearch service account can read the private key before changing the node settings.

 $ sudo -u elasticsearch test -r /etc/elasticsearch/certs/http.key $ echo $?
 0